fithrald/Web_Library_Using_Sql/README.md

 This project demonstrates a simple implementation of the web application model using Java, HTML, PostgreSQL and SpringMVC.
-Additional tools are Thymeleaf, Apache Maven and TomCat
+Additional tools are Thymeleaf, Apache Maven and TomCat.

 This application is specifically designed for librarians to digitize book recording and simplify the book management process.